benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Here's a rather simple component
 - All it does is increment the value every time you click the button
-- Want to zero on the `render()` method which is return this HTML-link syntax in our JavaScript
+- Want to zero on the `render()` method which is returning this HTML-link syntax in JavaScript
 - Many people didn't like the syntax at first
 - But I find it very approachable